 CardioStart Mission Announcement to Kumasi, Ghana

-CardioStart announces its 2014 mission to Kumasi, Ghana at Komfo Anokye Teaching Hospital (KATH).
-Applicants are welcome to apply using our Volunteer Form.
+CardioStart International Board and International Missions Committee is proud to announce its 2020 mission to Kumasi, Ghana at Komfo Anokye Teaching Hospital (KATH).
+Applicants are welcome to apply at www.cardiostart.org.
 Team selections will be made based on team needs and professional experience.
 CardioStart balances each team with returning volunteers and those joining a mission for the first time.

 The Republic of Ghana is located in West Africa.
 Kumasi lies west of the capital Accra.
 This second major historic city was once the capital of the Ashanti Empire.
 It continues to serve as the cultural center of the Ashanti people.
-Although the city was destroyed almost a century ago, modern Kumasi contains a good cultural center and museum as well as the modern palace of the Asantehene.
+Although the city was destroyed almost a century ago, modern Kumasi has a vibrant cultural center and museum as well as the modern palace of the Asantehene (the absolute monarch of the Kingdom of Ashanti).

 Much of the historical interest in Ghana is based upon its legacy as the center of the gold, ivory, and slave trade during the 17th and 18th centuries.
 In modern times, Ghana possesses one of the best game reserves in West Africa, a multitude of good beaches and is well known for its hospitality.